 Aetna offers its plans on its own website, and its quote tool is a bit challenging to use.
 It will ask for your full name and several other personal details.
 However, you don’t actually need to provide contact information in order to see prices, so you don’t need to worry about being cold-called.
 Aetna plans have good national availability, though a few states may be excluded.
 Seniors should be aware that Aetna quotes are often not available through popular insurance broker sites- shopping on Aetna’s own website or contacting a licensed agent is your best shopping option.

-Renaissance scored 3.3/5 stars overall, ranking in 5th place.
-This brand’s strengths showed up well in three different metrics: Plan Variety (3rd best), Plan Limits (2nd best), and Insurance Alternatives (2nd best).
-With high starting costs, complex coverage rules, and some mediocre customer ratings, Renaissance ranked 8th in PPO Costs and 6th in Company Reputation and Reliability.
+Renaissance scored 2.4/5 stars overall, ranking in 6th place.
+This brand’s strengths showed up well in two different metrics: Plan Variety (3rd best) and Insurance Alternatives (2nd best).
+With high starting costs, complex coverage rules, and some mediocre customer ratings, Renaissance ranked 6th in PPO Costs and Company Reputation and Reliability.

-Renaissance scored 7/10 points and ranked in 3rd place for Plan Variety.
-While Renaissance only offers one plan type, PPOs, it has 5 different PPOs to choose from (tying with MetLife and Humana for 2nd highest number of plans).
-Three of Renaissance’s plans include bundled vision benefits and have coverage levels that increase over time (loyalty benefits).
+Renaissance scored 6/10 points and ranked in 3rd place for Plan Variety, tied with Surebridge.
+While Renaissance only offers one plan type, PPOs, it has 3 different PPOs to choose from.
+Some of the plans include bundled vision benefits and have coverage levels that increase over time (loyalty benefits).
 These special plans are part of the “Max” PPO product series.

-With 8.4/10 points Renaissance ranked in 2nd place behind Guardian.
+With 2/10 points, Renaissance ranked in 6th place in front of Guardian in PPO limitations.
 Renaissance’s most notable weakness in this metric is that it does not waive waiting periods for any reason.
 Plans in the “Max” series of bundled plans don’t have waiting periods, so in some cases, the lack of waiver is a moot point.
 However, the company’s lower coverage plans have 6-month waiting periods for basic coverage and 12-month waiting periods for major services.
 Renaissance’s yearly maximums are a mixed bag: loyalty plan maximums can reach $3,000, the best of all the companies, but non-loyalty plans are capped at a low $1,2000.

-Renaissance ranked poorly in the PPO costs category, scoring 0/10 points.
+Renaissance ranked poorly in the PPO costs category, scoring 2/10 points.
 One factor that reduced Renaissance’s score is that its overall cost-sharing structure was less clear than that of other companies.
-Patients may need to pay as much as 50% for preventative services on some plans (compared to 0% everywhere else).
+Patients may need to pay as much as 50% for preventive services on some plans (compared to 0% everywhere else).
 Basic services can cost patients between 20%-50% (percentage can vary by procedure) and 50% for major services.
-This company’s absolute lowest monthly premium is $28, or $13+ more than the lowest premium from Surebridge.
+This company’s absolute lowest monthly premium is $31, or $14+ more than the lowest premium from MetLife.
 Deductibles for Renaissance are a reasonable $50.

-Renaissance’s dental discount plan is a competitive option that ranks in second place with 8/10 points.
-This plan is referred to as the Healthy Savings Card and is administered by the third-party company Carington.
+Renaissance’s dental discount plan is a competitive option that ranks in second place with 6.68/10 points.
+This plan is referred to as the Healthy Savings Card and is administered by the third-party company Careington.
 Dental discounts range from 20%-50% for most services.
-Costing $96 per year, this plan is tied in costs with Cigna and Humana’s discount options.
+Costing $372 per year, this plan is one of the more expensive discount options.
 Yearly payments appear to be the only option for purchasing this plan.
 Although Renaissance only has one option for this kind of plan, the plan conveniently includes other benefits for vision, hearing, and a variety of other health discounts.

 You can shop Renaissance plans on the Renaissance website or through some broker sites.
 The Renaissance website offers the most complete range of plan options, but it can be a bit difficult to find what you’re looking for.
 The company’s series of basic plans are listed on a different part of the website than its bundled/loyalty plans are.
 Furthermore, to shop for its Healthy Savings Card you will need to call the number provided on the website.
 Applying directly online is not currently an option.
 Renaissance does not list any major location exclusions for its insurance, all though not all states will have the same number of available plans.